koszeggy/KGySoft.Drawing.Tools/KGySoft.Drawing.DebuggerVisualizers.Package/readme.md

 ## Installing Debugger Visualizers

-* For Visual Studio 2013 and above you can use this VSIX package (tested with versions up to Visual Studio 2019).
-It will install the .NET 4.5 version.
+* For Visual Studio 2013 and above you can use this VSIX package (tested with Visual Studio versions up to 2019).
+It will install the .NET 4.5 version, which works also for .NET Core projects.
 * For older Visual Studio versions and/or frameworks follow the [installation steps](https://github.com/koszeggy/KGySoft.Drawing.Tools#installing-debugger-visualizers) at the project site.

 ## Release Notes